-In today’s world, data is a crucial part of any organisation.
+In today’s world, data is a crucial part of any organization.
 Many companies transform the data through an ETL (Extract, Transform and Load) process and store this data in a Data Warehouse for further analysis.
 In order to access the data from this Data Warehouse, companies use a process called Dimensional Data Modelling.

 Dimensional Data Modeling is a data structure that helps optimise a Data Warehouse to retrieve data quickly.
 Ralph Kimball developed this technique that could read, analyse and summarise data in a Data Warehouse for further analysis.